Which of England's Euro U21 winners could step up?

 The issue he will face, as with all attacking players looking to force their way into the senior squad, is the abundance of talent currently in front of them.

-Gibbs-White, Gordon, Chelsea's Noni Madueke - all three see world-class talent of the likes of Foden, Jack Grealish, Bukayo Saka, Marcus Rashford currently in the squad and high-calibre players like Jadon Sancho and Jarrod Bowen in the scramble to make the cut.
+Gibbs-White, Gordon, Chelsea's Noni Madueke - all three see world-class talent of the likes of Foden, Jack Grealish, Bukayo Saka and Marcus Rashford currently in the squad and high-calibre players like Jadon Sancho and Jarrod Bowen in the scramble to make the cut.

 Where England are lighter in terms of elite talent is at centre-back - something that may aid Colwill's case for inclusion if he can get the club minutes and excel.